The Homeowner’s Guide To Solar Power

 While $18,000 is still a substantial price, government agencies and utilities offer rebates and incentive programs to make installing solar panels more affordable.
 Taking advantage of the federal solar tax credit is one of the easiest ways for eligible taxpayers to reduce the cost of installing home solar panels.

-Homeowners who install solar panels through 2032, in 2033 or in 2034 and are eligible to claim the credit on their taxes could receive tax credits of up to 30%, 26% or 22%, respectively.
-Using the $18,000 system cost as an example, the cost could go down to $12,600 before state and local incentives for solar panels installed in 2032.
+Homeowners who install solar panels through 2032, in 2033 or in 2034 and are eligible, can claim the tax credit on their taxes of up to 30%, 26% or 22%, respectively, of the system cost.
+Using the $18,000 system cost as an example, the homeowner could qualify for up to $5,400 tax credit at tax time, depending on their tax liability.

 State And Local Solar Incentives